-Admissions Procedure, Funding Sources and Fees continued. . .
+Private Care Daily Fee Schedule Center-Based: Preschool \$57.23

+School Age: Full Day \$48.96 After School \$24.32 Family Child Care: Under 2 Yrs. \$75.25 2 Yrs. & Over \$65.62

+WCEC's private rates coincide with EEC' posted reimbursable rates.

+Private Enrollments

+Reassessment

+Fees

+Late Fee

+Where/How to Pay Tuition Fees

-Private Care Daily Fee Center-Based: School Age: Family Child Care: Preschool Full Day Under 2 Yrs. \$48.81 \$42.14 \$63.35 After School \$20.93 2 Yrs. & Over \$53.22 Schedule WCEC's private rates s coincide with EEC' poste d reimbursable rates.
-Private Enrollments Families who enroll quest. children privat ely will reco eive fee information upon re- Reassessment Each of the funding sources requires periodic reassessment of eligibility.
-Re- assessment may include, but is not limited to, verification of income and doc- umentation of service needs.
+Families who enroll children privately will receive fee information upon request.

+Each of the funding sources requires periodic reassessment of eligibility.
+Reassessment may include, but is not limited to, verification of income and documentation of service needs.
 Failure to comply will result in termination of services.
-Some subsidized par Parent(s) paying fees ments are required fo will sign and i receive a cop the DEEC sliding fee scale. by of the fee agreement.
-Pay- d vacation days.
-Fees are due on the Frida y before the u of service.
-A pcoming we lthough WC enrollment, and weekly fees eek.
-Failure to comply could EC does not charge for field e.
-Late Fee sessed a late fee.
-Th p.m.
-Upon arrival th te parent will b the parent will s the Mai e assessed la sign the Late n office loc p.m. closing time will be as- ate charges beginning at 5:31 e Pick-Up Charge Form.
-The cated at 160 Tacoma Street, ns to the program.
-The late fee is \$20. thereof.
-00 per child fo or each 15 m minute increment or fraction Where/How to Pay Tuition FeesPayments may be made in person or via mail payable to W Street, Worcester, Massachusetts 01605.
-We accept ca orders, debit or credit cards (Master Card/Visa).
-For WCEC has made available other options for payment such Auto Pay, please inquire within for details. accept cash, checks, money isa).
-For your convenience

-Hours & Holiday Closures
+Some subsidized parent(s) pay a fee based on the DEEC sliding fee scale.
+Parent(s) paying fees will sign and receive a copy of the fee agreement.
+Payments are required for all holidays, sick days and vacation days.

+Parents are required to pay an initial fee upon enrollment, and weekly fees are due on the Friday before the upcoming week.
+Failure to comply could result in termination of service.
+Although WCEC does not charge for field trips or special materials, donations are welcome.

+Any child present at the program after the 5:30 p.m. closing time will be assessed a late fee.
+The parent will be assessed late charges beginning at 5:31 p.m.
+Upon arrival the parent will sign the Late Pick-Up Charge Form.
+The late fee must be paid at the Main office located at 160 Tacoma Street, Worcester, Massachusetts before the child returns to the program.

+The late fee is \$20.00 per program for each 15 minute increment or fraction thereof.

+For your convenience WCEC has implemented a system for autopay of tuition fees.